yousafsyed/balancedpayments/README.md

 Blanaced Payments Php Library
 ================

 Balanced Payments Php Library.
-This library depends on third party library which is Unirest you should consult the Unirest licesnce for the usage.
 This library is free to use for commercial and personal usage.
 Just download it and include into your project.

 Todo
 ---